Contents

 The journey doesn’t end when you press ‘send’ – in fact, it’s quite the opposite.
 You need to constantly review and refine your email sequences.

-Stories: people love to hear stories, and if you can reveal something about you or your organisation, that’s win-win.
-Businesses are full of interesting stories. but often, our clients don’t see them because they’re too close.
-A story can come from anywhere – so keep an ear out, and announce to your staff that you’re actively looking for tales to tell.
+Stories: People love to hear stories, and if you can reveal something about you or your organisation, that’s win-win.
+Businesses are full of interesting stories, but often, our clients don’t see them because they’re too close.
+A story can come from anywhere, so keep an ear out and announce to your staff that you’re actively looking for tales to tell.

 Offers: There’s nothing like a good old-fashioned offer to get people clicking through.